tecnodeveloper/VSOSS/Book-Notes/ITC.md

 ## ITC

+- Date 03/12/2024 starting date of course.
+- Was CS your first choice?
+If not CS, what was?
+    Yup, I love the field of CS, everything is changing in the computer science field after every second.
+New things to learn everyday.
+Its like marthon of seeking knowledge which never gets ending.
+- What do you want to do after BS?
+    I want to do job or internship after CS in web development.
+To do this i need to get high grade CGPA + enhance skill of BS.
 - Typing skill very important, So learn typing from start semester 1
+    1. Typing skill
+    2. sal;Docker
+    3. Communication and presentation skill
 - Move to linux its really helpfull for programmer or for many other reason or use it by vmware, virtual-box
 - How request are handled from computer to server
 - DNS stand for domain name system, it is userful for human to remember the name of website but backend they have ip addresses or physical address called MAC address